Skip to main content

 container-layer-storage-limit: 500 MiB

-• when configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it
+The container-layer-storage-limit defines the maximum amount of disk space for storing the container writable layer available on each host for applications.
+When configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it.

 A desired amount of container storage disk space may be requested in an application specification, for example to request a read-only root filesystem: